 Following upload of a sonar log file, Genesis Edge subscribers can usually expect a map in about 20 minutes, depending on server demands and how many people are uploading files at the same time.
 A slow Internet connection and/or exceptionally large sonar files can slow the automated map-creation process.

 C-MAP Genesis makes this process very simple.
-When viewing any map in your Dashboard, click on the “Merge Trips” tab.
+When viewing any map in the Trip Viewer, click on the “Tools” tab and click on “Merge Trips”.
 You can select individual trips to merge, but most just choose the top button next to “Trip Title,” which selects all of your trips on that waterbody.
 You can select a buffer distance that fills in gaps in your map – but use it sparingly to ensure accuracy.

 When new trips for Social Map are uploaded our trip processing service will look at existing data, then automatically create and apply an offset.
 For Private Trips, use the “Data Offset” tab and the processing system will generate a recommended offset that you can apply or if you want to apply a manual offset.
 Here’s how to apply a manual offset:

 Example 1: For a transducer placement of 8 inches below the water line, enter 0.667 feet.

 Example 2: If the water level is down 4 feet below normal, enter “4" … if on the next trip the water level is up 2 feet, enter "-2"